Glen Zehr Family

 In January of 2005, Glens had a surprising phone call from Social Services wondering if they would be interested in fostering a little girl.
 They said yes, and picked her up.
 After nearly three months of living with Glens, little Kari was placed in a relative’s home.

 They received another surprise phone call in June about a baby boy (Jayden) in Florida needing a permanent home.
-After Glens arrived in Florida they received another phone call concerning another baby boy (Jackson) available for adoption.
+After Glens arrived in Florida they received another phone call concerning another baby boy (Jackson)who was available for adoption.
 Needless to say, Glen’s girls were thrilled to hear about their two new brothers.

 Glen writes, “The entire adoption process and losing a foster care child have produced questions concerning God’s goodness; wondering WHY, and trying to find peace and rest in God’s grace.
 I am slowly realizing that God is good.
 The perfect proof of God’s goodness is in the death and resurrection of his precious Son.
 I am thankful that my sins can be forgiven and that I have a reason to sing.
 I am thankful for people that have written songs in the middle of their pain and suffering.”